FlorenceJacobs/FlorenceJacobs/README.md

 ## Take a look at my woks @BeCode:

-You'll find here the result of an intensive learning.
+You'll find here the results of an intensive learning.

 ### First Steps